gelerum/artpaper/README.md

 docker-compose up
 ```
 ## Documentation
-For endpoints documentation open `0.0.0.0:8080/swagger/index.html` in browser
+For documentation open `0.0.0.0:8080/swagger/index.html` in browser while running.
 ## License
 Usage is provided under the [MIT License](https://opensource.org/licenses/mit-license.php).
 See LICENSE for the full details.